 St Petersburg is where one of Rubchinskiy’s key visual works, Transfiguration, was produced.
 He developed the project in New Holland, the summer creative space on a 18th century artificial island in the heart of the city.
 It also had a skateboard bowl which enabled Rubchinskiy to create portraits of his skate crew in their element, (later combined in the book with Orthodox churches, classical statues and paintings, and landscapes surrounding the city).
 The juxtaposition of the earnest portrayal of youth and diverse cultural symbols has since become one of Rubchinskiy’s trademarks, and also captures the atmosphere of romanticism unique to St Petersburg.

-Ahead of Rubchinsky’s next show, we break down Russia’s most romantic city.
+Ahead of Rubchinsky’s next show, we break down Russia’s most romantic city, and there are plenty of things to do in Saint Petersburg.

 Built by the most renowned architects from Italy and France, St Petersburg was meant to become a facade of the new westernised Russia.
 As a result, the city combines the elegance and poise of European capitals with Russian-style huge scale – a surreal image of Europe dreamed up by a megalomaniac.
 Due to two centuries as a capital of the empire, St Petersburg has a vast number of palaces of diverse architectural styles: the Winter palace, St. Michael’s Castle, Stroganov Palace and Alexander Palace to name a few.
 Thanks to the abundance of canals, it’s also often called Venice of the North.
 In summer, the beauty of the cityscape is amplified by the phenomenon of the White Nights — a few weeks around midsummer when night is practically non-existent, and the luminous hours of violet, purple and golden dusk turn the Neva river into liquid metal.